sankeysoft/nmea_dashboard/assets/help_ui_settings.md

   background.
 When disabled, day mode is dark text on a light background.
 Night mode is always red text on a dark background.

+* **Keep screen on**: When enabled, the app will prevent the screen from turning off automatically.
+This will use more battery unless your device is plugged in.

 * **Save**: Save the changes and close the form.
 Alternatively tap the back arrow (at the top left) to close the form without saving changes.